v8/v8.dev/src/blog/leaving-the-sea-of-nodes.md

 ## Manually/visually inspecting and understanding a Sea of Nodes graph is hard

-We’ve already seen that on small programs, CFG is easier to read, as it is closer to the original source code, which is what developers (including Compiler Engineers\!) are used to write.
+We’ve already seen that on small programs CFG is easier to read, as it is closer to the original source code, which is what developers (including Compiler Engineers\!) are used to write.
 For the unconvinced readers, let me offer a slightly larger example, so that you understand the issue better.
 Consider the following JavaScript function, which concatenates an array of strings:

 ```javascript
 function concat(arr) {